What is the Diverse Voices Project?

 How do I make a referral?

 If you would like to refer a young person for 1:1 support through Diverse Voices you will need to complete a Referral Form.
-Please ensure you have consulted with the young person and they have confirmed that they would like to access some additional targeted support through the Diverse Voices project.
-Please also ensure you have consent from parents.
+Please ensure you have consulted with the young person, and they have confirmed that they would like to access some additional support.
+Also ensure you have consent from parents.

 For general enquires about the project or for more information about making a referral please email Steve Worden, Diverse Voices Worker, email@example.com